 Examples of Predictive Validity Studies

-Understanding what a predictive validity study is could help a person advance their career.
-The proper use of one of these studies could also strengthen the results of a research study or provide evidence-based justification for the use of specific metrics when analyzing applicants or certain tests.
+Understanding the predictive validity definition and how it applies to psychology could help a person advance their career.
+The proper use of one of these studies could also strengthen the results of a research study.
+It could also provide evidence-based justification for the use of specific metrics when analyzing applicants or certain tests.
 Knowing the answer to the question, “What is a predictive validity study?” is an important step for anyone studying statistics or who will use statistics in their work.